 Riga is a brilliant mix of the old and the new.
 At any moment on a walk through this lovely city, you could glimpse a 700-year-old church next to a modern store next to a new building that was reconstructed to look old.
-This blend of architecture and interests means there are lots of fun things to do in Riga, Latvia, if you have 48 hours to explore.
+This blend of architecture and interests means there are lots of fun things to do in Riga, Latvia, and there’s something different in every square.

-Visit Riga’s Central Market
+Visit Central Market

-Built in 1930, the Central Market is made up of five massive former Zeppelin hangars, each of which sells different types of products.
-Wandering among the sections, you see everything from pig snouts to flowers to fresh cheese.
+Central Market is made up of five massive former Zeppelin hangars, each of which sells different types of products.
+Wandering among the sections, you see everything from pig snouts to flowers to fresh cheese and other Baltic foods.
 And, of course, pickles.

 An interesting place for tourists, the market is very much geared toward locals doing their weekly shopping.
 There are fewer cafes and opportunities to sample items than I’ve seen in other European markets, but if you ask nicely, you might just be able to get a bite of the day’s specialty.